 - Method Statement including construction ESMP.
-The Contractor's construction ESMP shall provide details such as Contractor's commitment to environmental protection; methodology of implementing the project ESMP; environmental mitigation measures and monitoring program during different stages of the construction period, and the contractor's proposed resources for the implementation of the ESMP.
+The Contractor's construction ESMP shall provide details such as Contractor's commitment to environmental protection; methodology of implementing the project ESMP; environmental mitigation measures and monitoring program during different stages of the construction period, and the contractor's proposed resources for the implementation of the ESMP including an E&S officer to ensure the E&S requirements are implemented.

 - Construction Programme

 - Environment, Social, Health and Safety Policy statement

 - Covid-19 management protocols at site

 - Workers Code of Conduct

 - Health and Safety Plan

 - Traffic Management Plan